-Introduction to Mixed Media and Collage is an introductory level course focusing on the use of traditional materials, new media, and found objects, that are combined and arranged to create thought-provoking works of art.
-The elements and principles of design will be emphasized along with creative risk-taking.
-Students will be encouraged to be imaginative, innovative, and resourceful in the creation of primarily 2D and, on occasion, 3D works of art using mixed media and collage techniques.
+Introduction to Mixed Media and Collage is an introductory-level course focusing on the use of traditional materials, new media, and found objects, that are combined and arranged to create thought-provoking works of art.
+Instruction will emphasize the elements and principles of design along with creative risk-taking.
+Students will be encouraged to be imaginative, innovative, and resourceful in the creation of 2D and 3D works of art using mixed media and collage techniques.
 Art history and appreciation are organically integrated into the course curriculum.
 Students will learn to articulate a critical analysis of various works of art, including that of professional artists, their own, and their peers.
-Offered on a rotating schedule in spring of even school years.
+Offered on a rotating schedule.